ExtremeFLOW/neko/doc/pages/case-file.md

   - `bicgstab`, a bi-conjugate gradient stabilized solver.
   - `cacg`, a communication-avoiding conjugate gradient solver.
   - `gmres`, a GMRES solver.
 Typically used for pressure.
+  - `fusedcg`, a conjugate gradient solver optimised for accelerators using kernel fusion.
 * `preconditioner`, preconditioner type.
   - `jacobi`, a Jacobi preconditioner.
 Typically used for velocity.
   - `hsmg`, a hybrid-Schwarz multigrid preconditioner.
 Typically used for pressure.